ravisadariya/Driving_Test/README.md

 ### 3️⃣ Configure Environment

-Create a `.env` file in the root with:
+Create a `.env` file in the root directory with:

 ```env
 MONGO_URI=your-mongodb-uri